jhomlala/catcher/README.md

 ```
 You need to provide this key, because Catcher needs context of navigator to show dialogs/pages.
 There is no need to include this navigator key if you won't use Page/Dialog Report Mode.
+You can also provide your own navigator key if need to.
+You can provide it with Catcher constructor (see below).
+Please check custom navigator key example to see basic example.

 ### Catcher configuration
 Catcher instance needs 1 required and 3 optional parameters.